Nizisi/Projects-3003/README.md

+# Update
+Working on earning to use unity now, play to do the visual myself as well

 # Requirements:
     - Design and implement a class.
     - Use subclassing to design simple class hierarchies that allow code to be reused for distinct subclasses.